ni/nipcbatt/README.rst

 You can use `pip <http://pypi.python.org/pypi/pip>`_ to download **nipcbatt** from `PyPI <https://pypi.org/project/nipcbatt/>`_ and install it::

-  $ python -m pip install nipcbatt
+  $ python -m pip install nipcbatt==2.0.0

 Manual Driver Installation
 --------------------------

-Visit `ni.com/downloads <http://www.ni.com/downloads/>`_ to download the latest version of **Python PCB Assembly Test Toolkit**.
+Visit `ni.com/downloads <http://www.ni.com/downloads/>`_  or visit `NI Package Manager <https://www.ni.com/en/support/downloads/software-products/download.package-manager.html>`_ to download the required drivers.
 It is recommended you continue to install the NI-DAQmx, NI-DMM, and NI-SWITCH Runtimes with Configuration Support and NI Hardware Configuration Utility from the Additional items checklist as it is required to access and manage hardware.
 All other recommended Additional items are not necessary for nipcbatt to function, and they can be removed to minimize installation size.